 Is there a trial period?

 The trial period depends on the length of your contract.
 If the contract is 6 months or less, then there is no trial period.
 If a contract is between 6 months and 2 years, the trial period is usually 1 month.
-Contracts longer than 2 years can have 2 months probation period.
+Contracts longer than 2 years can have a 2-month probation period.

 The trial period gives you and your employer enough time to assess if this job is the right fit for you.
 In most cases, you will receive feedback from your manager after the first month and find out whether your contract will continue.
 This is also an important period for you to feel the company culture, get a sense of your daily tasks and check how well you get along with your colleagues.